NelisW/myOpenHab/docs/418-ESP8266-Programming-details.md

 -  You have to put a yield() or a delay(0) in your main loop to allow the underlying operating system to do it’s work.
 -  There is a watchdog timer in the ESP8266 that will reset the processor if you keep it busy too long.
 More on that in a future posting.
 Put lots of yield() or delay(0) statement in your program to keep this from happening.
 Note, delays with values greater than zero (delay(10) for example) are fine.

 http://tech.scargill.net/esp8266-timers/

+Here is [some advice](http://cholla.mmto.org/esp8266/sdk/timers.html) on the use of os_timers:

+1.There are "sloppy" timers like these and also hardware timers.
+1. You need to disarm the timer before setting it up.
+1. You don't initialize or allocate a timer, you just start with an empty structure and have at it.
+1. The timer structure cannot be a stack variable, it needs to persist after user_init() (or whatever) exits.
+1. setting the Wifi mode to null avoids lots of useless messages.